oatlog/oatlog/doc/extended_abstract/main.typ

 //Unfortunately, this can cause variables to be written twice or even introduce cycles.
 This can be
 //solved by replacing entry (get-or-default for the the eclass of an enode) with a plain insert.
 //This occured in @example_generated_code, the last action is an insert into `add` instead of entry.

+// However, arbitrarily merging variables can introduce cycles or cause conflicts where variables are written to multiple times.
+// This is solved by replacing entry (the get-or-default lookup for enodes) with an insert in the problematic situations.
+// This occurred in @example_generated_code, the last action is an insert into `add` instead of entry.

 == Trie queries <idea_trie_queries>